 Perry Hall Animal Hospital

-What is a separate cost from the Dental Health Package?
+What is a separate cost from the Flat Rate Dental Packages?

 Cone (Elizabethan collar): Pending the extent of oral surgery performed, the doctor may recommend your pet wear a cone to prevent pawing and rubbing at the face/muzzle.
 A hard cone is required in these cases as a donut or soft cone does not stop pawing and scratching at the face.